garciart/pipeline-demo/01-podman-network/01-podman-network.md

 - A development host, running a Fedora distribution later than 28 (e.g., Red Hat Linux 8, etc.), with a web browser (e.g., Mozilla Firefox); the latest version of Podman compatible with your system; and Python 3.9 or later.
 - If you are using Red Hat, you will need a subscription to Red Hat to update your system and access packages.
 Red Hat offers a free [Red Hat Developer Subscription for Individuals](https://developers.redhat.com/).
 - The OpenSSH client, if it is not already installed.
-To install OpenSSH client, open a Terminal and enter the following command: "`sudo yum -y install openssh openssh-askpass openssh-clients`".
+To install OpenSSH client, open a Terminal and enter the following command: `sudo yum -y install openssh openssh-askpass openssh-clients`.
 - You will also need the sshpass utility and the Ansible automation suite.
-To install them, open a Terminal and enter the following command: "`python3 -m pip install sshpass ansible`".
+To install them, open a Terminal and enter the following command: `python3 -m pip install sshpass ansible`.

 Podman supports ["rootful" (system) and "rootless" (user) modes](https://developers.redhat.com/blog/2020/09/25/rootless-containers-with-podman-the-basics), but, for this demo, you will use "rootful" containers to allow the development host to communicate with its containers using Secure Shell (SSH).